-Attracting and involving broader audiences for the long term for The Public Theater
+Involving a broader public for the long term with The Public Theater

-The Public Theater wants to bring in new audiences, especially audiences who may not be reached by traditional marketing campaigns, who may not be familiar with the theater, and who also may not see it as a space for them.
+The Public Theater wants to involve new communities, especially those who may not be reached by traditional marketing campaigns, who may not be familiar with the theater, and who also may not see it as a space for them.

-Over the course of the past two seasons, Peoplmovr has helped bring thousands of new audience members into the theater.
+Over the course of the past three seasons, Peoplmovr has helped bring thousands of new people into the theater.
 Most importantly, we continue to work with many of the same groups, organizations, and communities over time.
-We are most interested in this idea of longevity, so our work is not only about bringing in audiences for one particular show, but about gathering again and again and using theater as an amazing catalyst to learn more and to have deeply felt community conversations.
+We are most interested in this idea of longevity, so our work is not only about bringing in folks for one particular show, but about gathering again and again and using theater as an amazing catalyst to learn more and to have deeply felt community conversations.

 UNIVERSES, the award-winning ensemble known for their fusion of theater, poetry, jazz, hip-hop, politics, down home blues and Spanish boleros, made their Public Theater premiere with Party People.
-Peoplmovr actively collaborated with the Public and UNIVERSES to reach and activate Black and Latino audiences, community and cultural organizers, activists, artists, scholars, educators, and students about this explosive new work that examined the complicated legacies of the original Black Panther Party and the Young Lords Org/Party.
+Peoplmovr actively collaborated with the Public and UNIVERSES to extend an invitation to Black and Latinx communities, cultural organizers, community-based orgs, activists, artists, scholars, educators, and students about this explosive new work that examined the complicated legacies of the original Black Panther Party and the Young Lords Org/Party.

 Peoplmovr also designed and produced twenty one post-performance conversations throughout the show’s run.
-Led by a curated group of artists and activists such as Eisa Davis, Leila Buck, Kevin Powell, Aaron Landsman, Maha Chehlaoui, Shannon Matesky, and others, these conversations saw an average of 60 attendees stay after the performances to gather and discuss the show’s themes.
+Led by a curated group of artists and activists such as Eisa Davis, Leila Buck, Kevin Powell, Aaron Landsman, Maha Chehlaoui, Shannon Matesky, and others, these conversations made space for passionate discussions on the show’s themes.

-Combined, our efforts helped support and sustain the production, leading to several sold out performances, a week-long extension, and enhanced audience experience.
+Combined, our efforts helped support and sustain the production, leading to several sold out performances, a week-long extension, and enhanced community experience.
 Further, many of the relationships developed throughout the production are ongoing.